rachele273/hp-data-engineer/README.md

 ```

 ## Sample Data
 A few sample CSVs are found in the hospital_output folder.
+They are named according to identifier and date modified.

 ## Scheduling
 This script can be run daily.
 It is designed to only update CSV files that have not been read at all, or have a modified date that is more recent than the last time they were read.
 Scheduling is not currently built in to the script but can be aded with cron